Thursday, Aug. 27, 1925. Coles County, IL

 Party lines were, naturally, a gossip’s delight.

-As you can imagine, Mrs. Bolin’s story caught the attention of Coroner Frank Schilling, State’s Attorney Charles Fletcher, and the rest of the room.
-Ida Thompson was recalled to the stand, to clarify what “#2” might mean.
+As you can imagine, this story caught the attention of Coroner Frank Schilling, State’s Attorney Charles Fletcher, and the rest of the room.
+Ida Thompson was called back to the stand, to clarify what “#2” might mean.

-Ida, as it happened, was also Edith Lilley’s step-grandmother.
-Edith’s mother had died when Edith was only four.
-Two years later, when Edith was 6, her father remarried to 16-year-old Minnie Thompson.
-It was Minnie’s mother, Ida, who ran the store where Cora bought bananas.
+Ida, as it happened, was Edith Lilley’s step-grandmother.
+Edith’s mother had died when she was only four, and her father remarried two years later.
+At six, Edith had a 16-year-old stepmother — Minnie Thompson.
+It was Minnie’s mother, Ida, who ran the grocery store where Cora bought bananas.

-Ida had a ready answer for them: You see, “#2” was their code for a secret family picnic spot.
+Ida had a ready answer: You see, “#2” was their code for a secret family picnic spot.
 The code ensured no one else would find it.
-“I wanted to refer to it as #2 because there are always so many eavesdroppers on the line,” she said.
+“I wanted to refer to it as #2 because there are always so many eavesdroppers on the line.”

 At first, Edith claimed she didn’t know what “#2” could have meant.
-But after being “refreshed,” she had a new story: “#2” was their special code for Cora.
+After being “refreshed,” she had a new story: “#2” was their special code for Cora.

 Both Ida and Edith suspected Cora of writing the anonymous letters.
 To see if they could catch her, “Grandma” would watch the post office and Edith would watch Cora.
 “We decided that if Cora came to town and dropped the letter in the post office, Grandma was to telephone me it was ‘No. 2.’”